jballant/backbone-base-and-form-view/README.md

 Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*.

-1. *possibleVals* - Object.
+1. *possibleVals* - Object|Function.
 Should be an object literal with the choices you would like to have a checkbox for.
 The keys will be the values that are saved on the model attribute.
 The values are the display text label for each checkbox.
 2. *checkedVal* - Mixed. the value to set on the model when a checkbox is checked for a particular possibleVal.
 So if the user selected the checkbox with the value 'fluf', and the checkedVal is ```true```, then the 'fluf' attribute on the model will be set to ```true```.
 3. *unCheckedVal* - Mixed. the value to set on the model when a checkbox is unchecked.

-#### CheckBox (alias of Backbone.FormCheckBoxView)
+#### CheckBox (alias of Backbone.fields.CheckBoxView)
 Just a simple checkbox in a shell template, associated with an attribute on the model that can have only two values.

 Example schema definition: